zeagle848/TRIPCO-POC/README.md

 From there I began building out my components.
 This bottom-up approach allowed me to plug in my components wherever needed, and drastically decreased development time in my opinion.
 The abstraction of components was necessary due to the fact that I would be having to dynamically build each 'room' component based off the data provided.

+All components were built in isolation of each other, that being there was no logic that created any side-effects.
+In fact outside of simple validation there was no logic at all.

+### Final build

+The final phase included putting all the components together, adding logic, and then tightening up the style of the application.
+The bulk of the logic was dedicateded to updating the booking price based off the occupancy and nights selected.

+The design, as mentioned previously, changed slightly, but remained fundamentally consistent.

 ## Technical Assignment Brief

 Task: Create a single-page booking form to make a reservation at a property on an online travel agency.